Background: direct commission

-The masses seem to be made of a single substance: the facades are burnt clay brick and the roofs of roof tiles matched with the facades.
-The façade borrows from traditional brick architecture by means of contemporary architecture.
-The brick reliefs highlight the entrances, eaves and windows of the building.
+The building masses appear as if made of a single substance: facades are brick masonry and roofs of matching clay tiles.
+The façades borrow from traditional brick architecture, executed in a contemporary manner.
+Brick reliefs highlight entrances, eaves, and windows of the building.

 The building is divided into smaller-scale masses with zones of conservatories, which emphasizes the liveliness of the façade.
 The ground floor is a unique entity and houses business premises.